raphael1688/AI-stepbystep/5_utility_labs/SBOM/dt-container.md

 Notes:

-- If you use a different AI application, substitute its image name and health ports.
+- If you use a different AI application, substitute its image name and ports.
 - In a lab environment, localhost may be replaced with the host IP or a shared ingress.

 ## Step 2: Install Trivy